cekrem/cekrem.github.io/content/posts/books-i-think-software-engineers-should-read.md

 - [Advanced React: Deep dives, investigations, performance patterns and techniques](https://amzn.to/4iFXVWq) — I've actually read (or at least skimmed) quite a few books on React — I even started writing one, way back — but this is the only one I think is worth recommending.
 If you're a complete beginner there are probably other/better options, but given that you're at least semi-familiar with thinking in React, this is The One.

-I'll add a few general programming books later.
+Warning: I might add more later.